 - Permits.
 The permits you need depend on the kind of vending you do.
 For example, if you sell fresh food out of a refrigerated unit, you’ll need a permit from your county health department, and you may have to pass a class in food handling to get it.
 Most states also require a permit to meet sales tax requirements.

 - Commercial insurance.
 The best way to protect yourself and your business from crime and liability lawsuits is with insurance.
 The insurance requirements in your area may vary, but you should consider at least the following three forms of coverage:

 - Liability coverage for injury, illness, or any other potential issue where you could be found at fault

 - Auto coverage for the vehicles you use to transport your machines and inventory

-And, as with any insurance policy, be sure to compare carriers to make sure you’re getting the best deal for the coverage you need.
+And, as with any insurance policy, compare carriers to ensure you’re getting the best deal for the coverage you need.